You’re a smart person. And you’re a stickler for style.

 Search engine marketing

-Search engines are fantastic for, you guessed it, finding stuff.
+Search engines are fantastic for finding architects.

 Chances are you’re using Google.
 You might be using voice search, but you’re still using Google.